timbrr/Codex/docs/coding_guidelines.markdown

 * Add a space between keywords and braces.
 * Be efficient with checking variables.
 * Only increment tabbing (by one) when you go up a level (a new level of braces) and do not add tabbing on lines which contain no content at all.
+* Use shorthand form and have a space when typecasting.

 **Examples:**